Karlivka, Donetsk Oblast

 Its population in 2001 was 414 people.

 On May 23, 2014, Karlivka saw fighting between the Ukrainian forces and pro-Russian separatists as part of the 2014 pro-Russian conflict in Ukraine.
 On 23 July 2014, Ukrainian forces reportedly secured the village from the pro-Russian separatists.

+On 30 August 2024, the settlement was captured as part of Russia's Pokrovsk offensive.